oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-the-best-criteria-for-evaluating-3rd-party-software/rule.md

 ---

-At SSW we evaluate and use a lot of 3rd party libraries.
-Before considering a library for further evaluation we ask the following questions:
+​​​At SSW we evaluate and use a lot of 3rd party libraries.
+Before considering a​ library for further evaluation we ask the following questions:

-- Is it open source?
+- ​Is it open source?
-- Is the licence LGPL, Apache, or MIT?
-[Comparison of licences](http&#58;//en.wikipedia.org/wiki/Comparison_of_free_software_licenses)
+- Is the licence LGPL, Apache, or MIT?​​​ ​​[Comparison of licences​](http&#58;//en.wikipedia.org/wiki/Comparison_of_free_software_licenses)
 - Is there a quick start guide?
 - Is there a FAQ?
 - Is there an API guide?